 In accordance with Section 919 of the Education Law, the District shall make a nebulizer available on-site in school buildings where nursing services are provided.
 Students with a patient-specific order, who require inhaled medications, shall have access to the nebulizer provided that the student has their own labeled spacer or their own labeled tubing and facemask or mouthpiece to be used with the nebulizer.

 No student, other than an independent student, may have any other type of medication, prescription or over-the-counter, on his/her person in school under any circumstances,

 A request to permit a student to be a supervised student shall be considered on an individual basis and a decision made based upon an assessment of the student’s cognitive and/or emotional development.
-A student may be considered a supervised student only if he/she is consistently able to do all of the following:;
+A student may be considered a supervised student only they are consistently able to do all of the following:

 Other considerations for the School Nurse to consider in determining whether or not a student is a supervised student is the student’s particular diagnosis and the type of medication prescribed.

 Each student who is permitted to self-carry and self-administer medication should have an emergency care plan developed by the School Nurse or Medical Director on file with the District.
 The student should be instructed how to obtain help from school personnel as needed.